Supply Chain and Modern Slavery Act Statement 2024/2025

 - Human Trafficking: The act of recruiting, transporting, transferring, harbouring, or receiving a person, through any coercive means (such as threat, use of force, deception, or abuse) for the purpose of exploitation.

-We require all our final goods manufacturers to adhere to our comprehensive (contractual) Supplier Manual in which we confirm the importance of ethical business policies and working practices both in our own business and within our supply chain.
+We require all primary (tier 1) suppliers of our final goods, where we have a direct relationship to adhere to our comprehensive (contractual) Supplier Manual in which we confirm the importance of ethical business policies and working practices both in our own business and within our supply chain.

 Our sourcing principles are based on the Ethical Trading Initiative (ETI) base code founded on the conventions of International Labour Organisation (ILO) an internationally recognised code of labour practice, designed to be fair and achievable, covering the principles of International law for best practice in rights at work: no child labour, no forced labour, no discrimination, the right to freedom of association and collective bargaining, wages, working hours, communication of employment, health and well-being setting a minimum requirement for suppliers and associated manufacturing sites to demonstrate Corporate Responsibility wherever in the world we are operating.